omarkmu/pz-omichat/docs/api/extending-format-strings.md

 # Extending Format Strings

 [Format strings](./index.md) can be extended using the API.
-Additional [functions](./functions.md) or overrides of existing functions can be included by calling `OmiChat.registerInterpolatorFunction`.
+Additional [functions](./functions.md) or overrides of existing functions can be included by calling `OmiChat.extension.registerInterpolatorFunction`.

 OmiChat does not perform error handling while performing interpolation.
 Extensions should adhere to the convention of returning the empty string for invalid inputs rather than causing an error.